Knowledge Hub

 A defect is a gap between expected and actual behavior.
 Good defect notes explain the steps, result, impact and priority without blaming people.

-How to build stakeholder trust
+Building stakeholder trust

 Be clear, reliable and honest about uncertainty.
 Trust grows when people feel heard and see that follow-up actions actually happen.